 - Complete the declaration of compliance.

-- Verify the information you entered and submit your application.
+- Verify the information you entered in your application and submit it.

 - Pay the $100 application fee.